Fernando Villalón

-Life
+Biography

 He attended secondary school in El Puerto de Santa María, where he was a classmate of Juan Ramón Jiménez.
-He mostly lived in Andalucía and devoted himself to cattle-breeding and agriculture.
+He mostly lived in Andalusia and devoted himself to cattle-breeding and agriculture.
 He was also a compulsive but disorganised reader of cosmogenic, classic and modern poetry, bullfighting and spiritualism.
 His friends, members of the Generation of '27, especially Rafael Alberti, admired his enormous love of life and generosity.
 He funded and edited the Papel de Aleluyas, printed in Huelva and Seville from 1927 to 1928.
 His poetry is imaginative and sometimes anticipated Surrealism.
 A street is named after him in the Huerta de la Salud district of Seville, along with a cultural foundation in the town of Morón de la Frontera.